The Simple Art of Burking

 14-year-old Thomas Hammond was in the middle of being kidnapped by ‘go-cart driver’ James Gardiner who had seized him by the arm and was attempting to drag him away when his cries were heard by neighbours.

-As constable No. 93 George Hunt of ‘L’ Division was arresting Gardiner, it turns out that perhaps the boy’s cries of ‘murder’ were not dumfounded after all.
+As constable No. 93 George Hunt of ‘L’ Division was arresting Gardiner, it turns out that perhaps the boy’s cries of ‘murder’ were not dumbfounded after all.

 Standing at the bar being interrogated by Messrs.
 White and Heathcot, on that November day in 1831 a story began to emerge which seemed to imply that Gardiner was in the habit of carrying out this form of assault.

-Alarm bells began to ring for Mr Fowler, the owner of an iron foundry who was listening to the examination in the crowd.
-Fowler had heard of a similar consequence that had involved one of ‘his boys’ and decided to step forward.
+Alarm bells began and the Webber Street foundry owner, Mr Fowler, who was standing in the crowd listening to the examination believed he’d heard similar stories involving one of ‘his boys’ and decided to step forward.

 One of ‘his boys’ was Charles White, also 14, who had had a similar, if not more disturbing assault happen to him only a few days earlier.